 China's development of school mapping builds on experience elsewhere.
-The United States developed mapping techniques in the early twentieth century and the school location was optimized through the "rural school consolidation movement" (Li & Jin, 2011)48 which sought consolidation of small rural schools.
+The United States developed mapping techniques in the early twentieth century and the school location was optimized through the "rural school consolidation movement" (Li and Jin 2011) which sought consolidation of small rural schools.
 Over time the policy focus evolved from merger and consolidation to preservation and, since 1980s the emphasis has been on managing access at affordable costs without necessarily maximizing school size.
 This experience resonates with developments in other countries.
-In Australia school mapping has been used to merge kindergartens and primary schools to increase efficiency and effectiveness (Wang & Chen, 2012)49.
-In New Zealand rural schools have been rationalized with the aim of preserving access and quality as population shifts change the distribution of school age children characteristics (Wang & Chen, 2011)50.
-In the 1970s, the Japanese government issued the Law for Vitalizing Education in Remote Areas (《偏远地区教育振興法》).
+In Australia school mapping has been used to merge kindergartens and primary schools to increase efficiency and effectiveness (Wang and Chen 2012).
+In New Zealand rural schools have been rationalized with the aim of preserving access and quality as population shifts change the distribution of school age children characteristics (Wang and Chen 2011).
+In the 1970s, the Japanese government issued the Law for Vitalizing Education in Remote Areas (偏远地区教育振興法).
 This introduced a new perspective after a review of past policy and attached importance to developing a built environment for small schools, linked to methods of managing staff and curricula to maintain efficient operating costs.
 In general school mapping has allowed countries to adjust to changing demography and falling enrolments in rural and in some urban areas, and to anticipate and manage adjustments in school provision.

 Planning the geographic distribution of schools has always been one of the functions of educational administrative units at different levels in China.
 The responsibility has been more or less centralized at different times and is responsive to general strategies promoted by national policies.
 Many factors are taken into account in the planning process including socioeconomic status, the demographic situation, and geographic condition with detailed analysis of the population by age, location, economic condition, and baseline data on the quantity and quality of school premises and the teaching force.
-The process is designed to harmonize educational provision with the changing demand generated by economic progress and social development so that the system responds to changes in population, employment opportunities and social development goals (Zhao & Parolin, 2011).
+The process is designed to harmonize educational provision with the changing demand generated by economic progress and social development so that the system responds to changes in population, employment opportunities and social development goals (Zhao and Parolin 2013).

 The examples from other countries contain lessons relevant to China but context varies greatly and empirical insights are needed.
 Systematic fieldwork can illuminate key issues that will shape planning over the next decade.
 The Beijing Normal research team has undertaken a comparative study of basic education development in three areas over the last 20 years.
 The empirical study was carried out on the implementation of compulsory education policy in rural China which took place in Tongzhou, Ansai and Zhaojue as case study counties, representing China's comparatively developed area, poverty-stricken area and remote national minority area.
 The unique point of the study was that the research group went to the same three rural counties first in 1990 and then returned back to the same counties in 2010.
+This allows us to compare progress over time as well as between locations in order to highlight the key issues.